airo-ugent/airo-mono/airo-blender/docs/tutorials/02_getting_assets/README.md

 ## 2.2 Poly Haven :sunrise_over_mountains:
 [Poly Haven](https://polyhaven.com/) is one of the best providers of high-quality free 3D assets.
-It also has great integration with Blender through it's addon, which downloads all Poly Haven assets directly as Blender assets.
+It also has great integration with Blender through its addon, which downloads all Poly Haven assets directly as Blender assets.
 They encourage you to purchase it, but they also made it publically available on [github](https://github.com/Poly-Haven/polyhavenassets).

 In this rest of this tutorial will show how to load the the Poly Haven assets from Python.